 Exercise Science graduates are eligible to sit for national certification exams through the National Strength and Conditioning Association (NSCA) and the American College of Sports Medicine (ACSM).
+Potential careers may be available working with high-level athletes, fitness oriented persons, and special populations upon graduation.
 Graduates of the Exercise Science program will be qualified for graduate programs in the applied sciences and in the health professions such as athletic training, physical therapy, occupational therapy, medicine, sports nutrition, and sports psychology.

 The Exercise Science program is 120 credit hours in length.
 Upper division requirements can be completed in five semesters